adriens/schemacrawler-additional-command-lints-as-csv/README.md

 ```

 - `-c=csv` : tells that we want to dump the lints as a csv file
-- `-dbis`  : optional paramater if you want to stick on a given database
+- `-dbid`  : optional paramater if you want to stick on a given database
 - `-dbenv` : optional paramater if you want to tag a database to an environment (typically prod, dev, test, ...)

 You then get a csv file called : `schemacrawler-lints-<UUID>.csv` in your working dir.